‘She was a beautiful person’: NJ kindergarten teacher found dead in shallow grave

 Luz Hernandez, a 33-year-old mother of three, was found buried in an industrial section of Kearny, New Jersey on Tuesday, officials said.
 That same day, police in Jersey City conducted a welfare check at her home after Hernandez failed to show up for work at BelovED Community Charter School.

-Community members were left shaken by Hernandez’ death.
+Community members were left shaken by Hernandez’s death.
 Family members said she was their light; everyone gravitated toward her.

 “She was a beautiful person and I’m going to miss her so much,” the cousin said.
 “I cannot speak because this is unbelievable.”